 It is worth remembering that two people born at the same time, in the same place, to similar families, can turn out to be very different.
 In part, due to nature, the genetics influence amongst other things, both physical and personality characteristics.
 The other element is nurture, the environmental variables such as where and how we were raised, the relationships we form and the experiences we have.
 Although our genes are set, and our early upbringing is somewhat out of our control, the experiences we have shape and polish each and every one of us.
 It is said that “the stones in the path of the water give the stream its music”.

-If Tony were to be a music genre, then we would hear a soothing chillout rhythm that calms the mind and soul.
+If Tony were to be a music genre, then we would hear a soothing chill-out rhythm that calms the mind and soul.
 When speaking with Tony, the overwhelming impression is that nothing overly bothers him and that he has learned to go with the flow.
 Typically, when Tony first played golf, he simply used the clubs he could get his hands on, “We were only kids.
-I think I might’ve been about 15, 16, somewhere around there.
+I think I might have been about 15, 16, somewhere around there.
 I played once with a right-handed player and once with a left-handed player, and so theirs were the clubs I used.”
 No drama, no-nonsense, just get on with it and ‘have a go’.

 Growing up Tony played a good range of sports, including Aussie Rules Football, Basketball, and Squash.
 Although golf was not something for him at the time, the experience he had enjoyed from either side of the ball had been logged somewhere in his memory.